davetlewis-van/sparkify-etl/README.md

 ### Time

-Dimension table that contains a row for each timestamp, with columns with pre-prosessed dimensions including day, month, and year to simplify and optimize date-based analytic queries.
+Dimension table that contains a row for each timestamp, with columns with preprocessed dimensions including day, month, and year to simplify and optimize date-based analytic queries.

 | column     | type      | notes        |
 | ---------- | --------- | ------------ |